MicrosoftDocs/Viva/WorkplaceAnalytics/Use/crm-data.md

 # CRM data

-This page gives you a high-level view of the latest available CRM data that you uploaded and was successfully processed in Workplace Analytics.
+You get a high-level view of the latest available CRM data that you uploaded and successfully processed in Workplace Analytics.
 It includes the number of accounts, contacts, and seller assignments that are available for data analysis.

 By combining this data in Workplace Analytics, you can now analyze how sales activities connect to organizational outcomes.
 For example, you could analyze if the time your sales team spent with various accounts is proportionate to the revenue potential of those accounts, or if your top tier accounts are getting enough attention from your sales team.